RemiGirard/datatransfer/README.md

 # Datatransfer

 **!!!
-The dependencies of this project are now longer maintened !!!**
+The dependencies of this project are now longer maintained !!!**

 Datatransfer is a web app made for automatic data calculation